NikolaF94/Tweets-SpringBoot-Angular/README.md

 2.Build and Run Spring Boot App

-3.Angular App, navigate to angular-client folder and run 'npm start' in CMD
+3.Angular App, navigate to angular-client folder and run 'npm install', then 'npm start' in CMD

 4.Open your browser, go to http://localhost:4200/